What is collagen?

 Collagen is a protein that forms the support structure of the skin.
 It is important for keeping the skin moisturized and elastic, but is naturally lost as part of the aging process allowing the skin to sag into lines and wrinkles.
 Collagen injections can restore this lost collagen and improve the tone and smoothness of your skin, giving a plumper and younger-looking appearance.
-There are two major types of collagen fillers used for cosmetic treatments: bovine-based and human-bases.
-Examples of fillers made with human collagen include CosmoDerm and Cosmoplast.
-Bovine collagen fillers include Zyderm and Zyplast.
-ArteFill is a gel filler, consisting of synthetic microspheres suspended in a gel of bovine collagen.

 The following provides an overview of how collagen injections are administered.

 - Prior to treatment, the patient is first given a skin test to detect any possible allergies to the collagen material.

 - Before the injection, you can expect the doctor to cleanse the skin and apply either a topical numbing cream or a local anesthetic, although in some cases the collagen solution itself contains lidocaine, a local anesthetic.

 - Next, the collagen will be injected around the targeted area.
 This process may require one or several injections depending on the desired results.